malcommac/DMCircularScrollView/README.md

 DMCircularScrollView
 ====================

+## ⚠️⚠️ IMPORTANT NOTE
+The following repository is no longer maintained.
+No fixes or improvements will be made and the project.
+If you are searching for a pure Swift implementation of circular scroll view **take a look at [`CircularScroller`](https://github.com/malcommac/CircularScroller) project**.

 Infinite/Circular Scrolling Implementation for UIScrollView DMCircularScrollView implements an infinite .
 When creating paging functionality for your apps, there may be times that an infinite page loop would be desired.